-Manji’o Cho’o is an experimental short film by Kalie Granier, created in collaboration with Mbya Guaraní woman Juliana Escobar and her husband, Cacique Germán Acosta, along with anthropologists María Lucila Rodríguez Celin, Dr. Ana Padawer, all hailing from Argentina.
+Manji’o Cho’o is an experimental short film explores the rhizomatic culture of cassava through the culinary traditions of a Mbya Guaraní woman, and seeks to illuminate alternative ways of connecting—or reconnecting—with the natural world.
+This project was created in collaboration with the Mbya Guaraní woman Juliana Escobar and her husband, the cacique Germán Acosta, along with the anthropologists María Lucila Rodríguez Celin and Dr. Ana Padawer, from Argentina.

 The project received support from various institutions, including The French Embassy in Argentina, L’Institut Français Argentine, Bienalsur 2023, UNTREF, Foro del Sur and Espacio INCCA del Conocimiento de Posadas.